 - Food cravings

 The FDA calls sucralose 98% pure, but the other 2% contains heavy metals, methanol and arsenic.
 There are many aspartame victim support groups out there where people help each other heal from the damage of this chemical.
 Artificial sweeteners are highly acid forming, which makes our bodies more prone to illness.
-If there’s one piece of advice we’d ask people to take from Skinny Bitch, its that you stay away from products that contain artificial sweeteners and tell everyone you know to do the same.
+If there’s one piece of advice we’d ask people to take, its that you stay away from products that contain artificial sweeteners and tell everyone you know to do the same.
 They are so dangerous to your health.

 Ew!
 Not worth it.
 Artificial sweeteners don’t even taste good.
 Once you’re off of them for awhile, you will get grossed out by the taste.
 I’ve heard stories of people who gave up artificial sweeteners and felt so good they were able to get off of their anti-depressants!